A Roadmap for Digitizing Business Services, Part 2

 Having success with digitalized services depends on one factor: producing benefit for your customers.
 Produce it permanently – if not, you are lost!

 This means that you as service architect should hear the same sounds (as from a radio station) like your potential customer.
-Remember they hear WI4ME (What’s in for me?).
+Remember they hear WI4ME (What’s in it for me?).
 So, you should stay tuned on the same frequency to recognize the Voice of Customer.

 The challenge: rarely has one of us taken the challenge of transforming the experience of a customer journey along a service relationship to guarantee the success of the own services offered on the market.